pastelpoptarts/cs-site-repo/README.md

-# cs-site-repo
+# cs-site-repo 🖥️👩🏽‍🔬
-A repository for computer science related website.
-The majority of the websites are for software/web-development.
+>A curated list of computer science and (mostly) programming related websites.
+## Categories
+Programming